pkejval/AddonUpdaterPy/readme.md

 Create new file in AddonSites folder and create new class which inherits from AddonSite base class (interface) and implement three methods:

 1. GetURL - You can transform URL provided from "config.txt".
 Function must return URL in string format.
 AddonUpdater will use it for fetch addon website.
-2. LookupNewVersion - This function gets "html" variable which is BeautifulSoup parsed page.
-You can use BeautifulSoup methods on HTML data in "html" variable and parse infromation from it.
-Essential information is: self.name - Addon name self.available_version - Newest version found at addon website self.download_url - URL for download newest version of addon
+2. LookupNewVersion - This function gets "html" variable which is instance of BeautifulSoup with loaded HTML response from addon site.
+You can use BeautifulSoup methods on HTML data in "html" variable and parse information from it.
+You have to set these variables for updater to work: self.name - Addon name self.available_version - Newest version found at addon website self.download_url - URL for download newest version of addon
-3. HandleURLs - Must return list of strings (hostnames) which module can handle
+3. HandleURLs - Must return list of strings (hostnames) which module can handle (**without** 'http://' or 'https://' part)

-Register your new class in "AddonSites/__init__.py" list called "__all__" to make main script load your class module